awsdocs/aws-ios-developer-guide/doc_source/install-ios-sdk.rst

 Your project now has the AWS Mobile SDK for iOS installed.

-For more detailed infomration about installing the AWS Mobile SDK for iOS, see :doc:`setup`
+For more detailed information about installing the AWS Mobile SDK for iOS, see :doc:`setup`

 .. _Install CocoaPods: http://cocoapods.org